ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 `conda env create -f environment.yml`

-Running this command will make conda create a new environment similar to the environment of the analysis with the information provided inside the **environment.yml** file. "healthtourism" will be name of this new environment.
-Once you are done, **don't forget to activate your environment before running the analysis.** You can activate the environment by running the following command:
+Running this command will make conda create a new environment similar to the environment of the analysis with the information provided inside the **environment.yml** file. "healthtourism" will be name of this new environment. **The specific Python version that the analysis was conducted in is also encoded into the environment.yml file.**

+Once you are done, **don't forget to activate your environment before running the analysis.** You can activate the environment using the following command:

 `conda activate healthtourismenv`